mayamcdougall/NotePaper/README.md

 * **enabled**

 	If this variable is defined, Disqus support will be enabled.
 If this variable is set to "front", Disqus will also be enabled on your front page.
-This works regardless of whether you are using a normal front page or the theme's front page feature.
+This works regardless of whether you are using a normal front page or the front page mode feature.
 Leaving this variable blank will disable Disqus integration.

 * **shortname**